 Transferwise stopped money transfer service to Nigeria on November 16, 2020.
 It posted the following message on its website “Because of a recent change in regulation by the Central Bank of Nigeria, we’re no longer able to support transfers to NGN.”
 Currently, there is no timeline on when this route will reopen.

-Transferwise is different from other types of sending money for a simple reason.
+Wise is different from other types of sending money for a simple reason.
 Your money does not travel from your country to Nigeria.
-Instead, Transferwise sends money from their account in a local bank in Nigeria to the customer.
+Instead, Wise sends money from their account in a local bank in Nigeria to the customer.
 As a result, the recipient will get the best exchange rate.

 WorldRemit Money Transfer to Nigeria